MrKhalidJ/tarjimni/README.md

 # tarjimni
-An auto-updated list of projects that need Arabic translation
+An auto-updating list of projects that need Arabic translation